Virtual-Finland-Development/vfd-tools/README.md

 #### **Build requirements**

-The script is written in Rust but and needs to be compiled with the Rust toolchain, but for convenience a makefile with a dockerized build environment is provided and as such the only requirement is to have `docker` and `make` installed:
+The script is written in Rust and needs to be compiled with the Rust toolchain, but for convenience a makefile with a dockerized build environment is provided and as such the only requirement is to have `docker` and `make` installed:

 - docker - https://docs.docker.com/get-docker/
 - make - https://www.gnu.org/software/make/